Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 Without code, you build easily and with speed.
 But if  you want to customize your project, you can do so via any of these:

-Custom embeds-Offer a place to drop HTML, CSS, or JavaScript snippets.
+**Custom embeds**- Offer a place to drop HTML, CSS, or JavaScript snippets.
 Good for chat widgets, analytics, or custom forms.

-Code export-Export HTML, CSS, JavaScript for the entire site in case you wish to host it somewhere else.
+**Code export**- Export HTML, CSS, JavaScript for the entire site in case you wish to host it somewhere else.

-Integration flexibility-Third-party tools, APIs, and automation platforms.
+**Integration flexibility**- Third-party tools, APIs, and automation platforms.

 You should bear at the back of your mind that if you export code, you will not get Webflow CMS and hosting-specific features.
 However, with a JavaScript API, you may extend Webflow; but, the backend logic is not something you can change.